-Occasionally, after dialysis, a fistula may bleed a little when the plaster is removed at home.
-If this happens, apply pressure and this should stop quickly.
-However, although this is a rare occurrence, you should be aware of the actions to take if profuse bleeding occurs from a fistula or graft site unexpectedly between dialysis sessions.
-This is a medical emergency:
+Occasionally after dialysis a fistula may bleed a little after the plaster is removed at home, if this happens it should stop quickly when pressure is applied.
+However although this is a rare occurrence you should be aware of the actions to take if profuse bleeding occurs from a fistula or graft site unexpectedly between dialysis sessions.
+This is a medical emergency.

 - Seek help urgently from anyone who is around.
-The blood flow can be fast and make you feel faint so do not delay in alerting others. - Dial 999 and report "excessive bleeding from a dialysis fistula". - Apply firm pressure over the bleeding site.
-Use gauze and two fingers, or a bottle top or similar can help localize pressure over the bleeding site. - Do not use too large a dressing.
-For example, using a towel may stop you applying enough pressure in the right place. - If the bleeding is not controlled by you pressing on it then lay down and ask someone to help by supporting your arm over your head.
-Check you are pressing in the right place. - Stay calm bleeding can usually be stopped with enough pressure in the right place.
-It may take more pressure than usual if the bleeding is not easily controlled. - If bleeding stops before help arrives, it is important that your fistula is still checked urgently as bleeding should not happen between dialysis sessions.
+The blood flow can be fast and make you feel faint so do not delay in alerting others. - Dial 999 and report "excessive bleeding from a dialysis fistula". - Apply firm pressure over the bleeding site, use gauze and two fingers, or a bottle top or similar can help localize pressure over the bleeding site. - Do not use too large a dressing: For example a towel may stop you applying enough pressure in the right place. - If the bleeding is not controlled by you pressing on it then lay down and ask someone to help by supporting your arm over your head.
+Check you are pressing in the right place. - Stay calm Bleeding can usually be stopped with enough pressure in the right place.
+It may take more pressure than usual if the bleeding is not easily controlled. - If bleeding stops before help arrives it is important that your fistula is still checked urgently as bleeding should not happen between dialysis sessions.
 You should attend hospital so your fistula can be checked by a fistula surgeon.
-Also, inform your dialysis unit of this.
+Also inform your dialysis unit.

-Please be aware that this is a rare occurrence but it is important that you and your family know how to act if it should occur.
+Please be aware this is a rare occurrence but it is important that you and your family know how to act if it should occur.
 Being aware of signs of complications and reporting them promptly should ensure you do not experience a bleeding emergency.